 Smoking, vaping, and chewing tobacco all increase one's risk for gum disease.
 The substances dry out the mouth and reduce blood flow to the gums.
 Over time, some patients may develop gum problems.
-Patients who notice gums bleeding should quit all tobacco products at once.
+Patients who notice that their gums are bleeding should quit all tobacco products at once.

-A poor diet can also lead to vitamin deficiencies.
+Not eating right can also cause gums to bleed.
+A poor diet can lead to vitamin deficiencies.
 If the body does not receive enough of certain nutrients, patients may develop gum recession.
 Blood tests can determine whether a patient suffers from nutritional deficiencies.
 If a nutritional deficiency is to blame, supplements may resolve the problem.

 Some prescription medications are associated with oral bleeding, too.
 Blood thinners, including aspirin, can increase the risk of bleeding.
 Patients who experience oral bleeding while taking these drugs need immediate care.
 Contact your healthcare provider for further advice.